blacksheep-crm/devpops/README.md

 YouTube Playlist (incl. older videos): https://www.youtube.com/playlist?list=PL8ytufPqZPFGF5FQ2iTgX5PcfQOuPUtux

-# What's New in 23.6
+# What's New in 23.6.1

 Dependency Finder: Uses REST API to find dependencies for various object types (Special thanks to Jason)

+23.6.1: Enhanced Dependency Finder (kudos to Yiannis and Jason)

 Web Tools: List Applet record hover menu

+23.6.1: Changed from hover/mouseover to less annoying right-click/contextmenu

-# Update to 23.6 (if you do a new installation, keep scrolling)
+# Update to 23.6.1 (if you do a new installation, keep scrolling)

 Import IO_Base BCRM Modified Object.sif and DependencyFinder.sif, then deliver.